SAP/wdio-qmate-service/documentation/topics/namespacesMigration.md

 ]
 ```

-If you specify this `<paths_to_ignore>` option with your items, they will be added to that list from above.
+If you specify this `<paths_to_ignore>` option with your items, they will be added to this list from above.

 ## Example of usage of `<paths_to_ignore>` option